-In 2015-16, we awarded $224,250 in academic scholarships to 157 collegiate & alumnae members.
+For the 2020-21 academic year, we awarded $152,250 in scholarships to 139 collegiate & alumnae members.

 Our Founders were among the first of their generation to attain a college education; in fact, Wesleyan College was the first college in the world chartered to grant degrees to women.
 Mary, Mary and Martha were each very fortunate in their quest for learning, and we are pleased to share that same privilege with our membership today.

-In fact, members of the class of 2016 who borrowed to finance their degrees will leave college with a record level of debt, averaging $37,173 per student.
+In fact, members of the class of 2017 who borrowed to finance their degrees will leave college with a record level of debt, averaging $39,400 per student.
 By offering scholarship opportunities to our members each year, we hope to help women return to campus without having to shoulder the pressure of financial burden.

-Eligible Phi Mu members are encouraged to apply for one of over 100 graduate and undergraduate scholarships awarded each academic year.
+Eligible Phi Mu members are encouraged to apply for a variety of graduate and undergraduate scholarships awarded each academic year.
 Most scholarships are unrestricted, but some have been established for a particular chapter, field of study, state of residence or college.
 Only one application is required to be considered for all scholarships.

 Ada Martin Henry Scholarship Charm Program